taqh/taqh/README.md

 - 🔭 I’m currently working on becoming a fullstack developer.

-- 🌱 I’m currently learning **React.js**.
+- 🌱 I’m currently learning **Node.js**.

-- 👯 I’m looking to collaborate on small open-source projects.
+- 👯 I’m looking to collaborate on open-source projects.

 - 🤔 I’m looking for help with learning about **Web accessibility**.